solita/solita.github.com/_posts/2020-06-30-interpret-postgresql-query-plans.md

--- Translations for relations, as the code has been written in Finnish -- silta = bridge, siltatarkastus = bridge inspection, siltatarkastuskohde = inspected property -- liite = appendix, siltatarkastus_kohde_liite = link table between inspected properties and appendixes --
+-- Translations for relations, as the code has been written in Finnish -- silta = bridge, siltatarkastus = bridge inspection, siltatarkastuskohde = inspected property -- liite = appendix, siltatarkastus_kohde_liite = link table between inspected properties and appendixes SELECT
--- The original (and very slow) query looked like this SELECT
     s.id,
     siltanro,